 - Use a pop filter to eliminate unwanted clicks and mouth sounds.
 This will really make a huge difference.

 - Set the output audio to be -3 dB.

-Optimise Your Video Files
+Optimize Your Video Files

 We highly recommend that you optimise the file size of the video files.
 The files out of your editing software can be huge - and often times you can heavily compress them without losing quality.
 We've taken tutorial 4 hour series from 10gb down to 800mb, with no visible loss in quality.

 Use HandBreak to compress your video files after they have been edited.
-HandBreak was forged by black magic and it will reduce your video files dramatically without sacrificing quality.
+HandBreak was forged by black magic and it'll reduce your video files dramatically without sacrificing quality.
 Here's a tutorial on using it.
 Whenever we make any products containing video files, we always take it through HandBreak, as it will really save you a lot of space.
 Read more about optimising your file size on our Help Page - Optimise your video files!

 Optimising your files speeds up both the uploading process for you - and maybe more importantly, makes the customers lives a lot easier.
 Remember that you'll have customers from all over the world, a lot with pretty bad internet speed.

 - Time-lapse should not exceed 300% speed up.
 This has a tendency to produce too fast and jerky movements.

 - In general, try to not move the camera/canvas too much in 3D software.
 This is more pleasant for the viewer.
 I.e if you’re sculpting, try to sculpt as much as you can from one angle before rotating.